Bus42/Modding-FNV-on-Linux/Modding FNV on Linux.md

 I will make the assumption that you do know enough to at least run the game on your distro.
 I have played FNV on Manjaro, Ubuntu KDE, GNOME, and Budgie, Mint, AntiX, MX Linux, and probably another I don't recall.
 Ubuntu Budgie, by far, was the most friendly to my combination of game engine, compatibility tool, and graphics card and ran with the least issues in and out of game.

+I suggest keeping all of the files you download during setup in their own dowload folder outside of the wine prefix, such as `~/Downloads/Modding_FNV/` so if you ever need to do a clean install, it will be much easier to repeat this process.

 ## Install and setup Fallout: New Vegas through Steam.
 + After installing Fallout: New Vegas, restart Steam in offline mode.
 + Navigate to the library, right-click on **Fallout: New Vegas**, and select *Properties*.